limobrian/Delani-studio/README.md

 * limooh brian

-## Setup/Installation Requirements
-* Git clone using this link https://github.com/limobrian/Delani-studio.git
-* cd Triangle-tracker
-* Open index.html from a browser

 ## BDD
  * this is a project to practices this week work
- * on input from i have js
+ * on input from i have used js
- * i have togglre for jquery
+ * i have used toggle for jquery
  * the wall webpage is design using boostrap,css and html
 *